"I just found out about my partner's infidelity....what do I do now?!"

 For the partner who did the betraying

 First, let us say that we know you aren't necessarily the bad person in this marriage.
 We aren't here to judge you.
 We are here to help you figure out why this happened and what you can do to move through it as best you can.
 Some people in this situation find themselves wondering if they are a "sex addict".
-If you'd like to see some signs that your sexual behavior may be problematic click here.
+Signs that your sexual behavior may be problematic.
 Infidelity doesn't automatically mean someone has a problem with sexual compulsion. but it could.
 We can help you figure this out.

 How can I get through this right now?